What the Hack Is Growth Hacking?

 - What can I offer my audience that is unique enough to compel them to become customers AND spread the word to other customers?

 This doesn’t mean that you should abandon all other digital marketing strategies and focus solely on growth hacking for digital marketing.
 Even in more “traditional” digital marketing methods, not everything you try will work.

-But, digital marketing tactics like SEO, content marketing, pay-per-click, and everything else are proven to make a difference for your business.
+But, digital marketing tactics like SEO, content marketing, pay-per-click, and everything else do make a difference for your business.